 Keeping things simple is key to a Japandi kitchen.
 The clean and clear design comprises intentional and functional items.

-You want to avoid cluttered and messy spaces, but equally, you don’t want an empty white box.
-It’s about being thoughtful and considered about which items and colours you introduce.
+With Minimalism, you want to avoid cluttered and messy spaces, but equally, you don’t want an empty white box.
+It’s about being thoughtful and considering which items and colours you introduce.
 Everything must have a purpose.

 However, it doesn’t just have to be a functional purpose.
 It could also be aesthetic.
 This could mean an item or colour that brings joy or calm when you see it day-to-day.

 Light and dark, modern and traditional – Japandi style kitchens are all about contrast.
 This adds visual interest without cluttering your space.
 Just make sure you’re mindful of the contrast you create.
 There’s a big difference between contrast and clashing!

 Texture is so important in a Japandi style kitchen, so don’t be afraid to add beautiful textures to your walls, worktops, or wares.
 Just be mindful of how and when you are mixing your textures.
 As with contrast, you can definitely have too much of a good thing!